ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Join ALSC President, Nina Lindsay for a program that will challenge us all to confront our biases as they explore common assumptions and current discourse, and consider what it would look like if we truly considered all children as we evaluate books and single out titles for distinction both within and beyond ALSC.
 Panelists include Margarita Engle, the current National Young People’s Poet Laureate and award-winning author, Debbie Reese, PhD, educator and advocate for Native representation, Jason Reynolds, 2018 National School Library Month spokesperson and award-winning author, and Ebony Thomas, assistant professor, University of Pennsylvania.

 The session will be moderated by Edith Campbell, Associate Librarian, Reference/Instruction, Indiana State University.
 Attendees will have the opportunity to engage with speakers in a question-and-answer session.
+Get details and add to your schedule.

 (ASCLA) Using Innovative, Music-Based Outreach Programs to Reach Vulnerable Populations of All Ages